state-hiu/Mapgive/_posts/plan/0100-01-02-event-guide.md

 ### Internet

 This may be obvious, but a reliable internet connection is a requirement.
 Test out internet ahead of time, if you can.
+Investigate if IT support needs to be aware an event if going to happen.
+It is possible that an ISP can block a connection if too much activity is happening on the network and the provider thinks it is suspicious.

+If your event has more than fifty mappers and you are all mapping from one IP address, let the OSM Operations Working Group(operations@osmfoundation.org) informed to ensure that throtteling won't slow anyone down.

 ### Computers and Power